-A.3.3.2.3 ATSC Extensions to the FDT-Instance Element
+A.3.3.2.3.
+ATSC Extensions to the FDT-Instance Element

-Informative Table A.3.3 below lists the ATSC-defined extensions to the FDT-Instance element.
+Informative Table A.3.3 lists the ATSC-defined extensions to the FDT-Instance element.
 The semantics of the attributes described in Table A.3.3 shall be as given below the table.

-Element or Attribute Name Use Data Type Description @efdtVersi on 01 unsignedByte The version of this Extended FDT instance descriptor. @maxExpi resDelta 01 unsignedInt Time interval for use in deriving the expiration time of the associated EFDT. @maxTransportSize 01 unsignedInt The maximum transport size of any object described by this EFDT. @appContextIdList 01 afdt:uriList A space-separated list of URIs representing one or more unique Application Context Identifiers. @fileTemplate 01 string Describes the means to generate the file URL, i.e. Content-Locati on attribute of the FDT. @filterCodes 01 afdt:listOfUnsignedInt Filter Codes applying to all files in the Source flow.
+Element or Attribute Name Use Data Type Description @efdtVersion 01 unsignedByte The version of this Extended FDT Instance descriptor. @maxExpiresDelta 01 unsignedInt Time interval for use in deriving the expiration time of the associated Extended FDT Instance. @maxTransportSize 01 unsignedInt The maximum transport size of any object described by this Extended FDT Instance. @appContextIdList 01 afdt:uriList A space-separated list of URIs representing one or more unique Application Context Identifiers. @fileTemplate 01 string Describes the means to generate the file URL, i.e. Content-Location attribute of the File element. @filterCodes 01 afdt:listOfUnsignedInt Filter Codes applying to all files in the Source flow.